GemBoxLtd/GemBox.Presentation.Examples/README.md

 ## Installation

-You can download GemBox.Presentation from [NuGet 📦](https://www.nuget.org/packages/GemBox.Presentation/) or from [BugFixes 🛠️](https://www.gemboxsoftware.com/presentation/downloads/bugfixes.html).
+You can download GemBox.Presentation from [NuGet 📦](https://www.nuget.org/packages/GemBox.Presentation/) or from [Downloads 🛠️](https://www.gemboxsoftware.com/presentation/downloads/).

 ## Resources